-This week on the Truth for Teachers podcast: What should you do this summer to get rejuvenated and ready to tackle the new school year in the fall?
+This week on the Truth for Teachers podcast: Things for teachers to do in the summer to get rejuvenated and ready to tackle the new school year in the fall.

 The first few weeks of summer are almost always blissful, and the time seems to stretch ahead endlessly.
 We have plenty of days off in which we can afford to take it easy and not worry about getting things done.

 But in the back of your mind, you always know what’s coming.
 That first back-to-school ad in July just takes all the wind out of your sails, and you’re hit with that sudden moment of panic that the summer is going by way too fast.

 You might be like many teachers, who start off the summer with a list of 500 things they hope to get done.
 I’ve been there, and I know it’s far too easy to write the whole thing off and go hang out by the pool.
 You’ve earned a break, you know you deserve to relax, you need to relax, but you can’t fully because in the back of your mind is this long list of stuff that needs to be done.
 So you’re stuck in that horrible place of procrastination limbo, where you’re not motivated enough to get things done but you’re also not fully relaxing.
 And at the end of the day, you haven’t really enjoyed yourself AND you also haven’t gotten anything done.

 Here’s the solution, in 5 simple steps.

 Want to listen instead of read?

 Download the audio, and listen on the go!

 Even if you’re not ordinarily a “planning person,” I encourage you to set aside around a half an hour at the beginning of your summer break and think about what you’d like to accomplish and experience during the coming weeks.